Email the Author

 The content that eventually grew into this book began with the question: What exactly is a web server?
 A satisfactory answer that does not assume substantial background knowledge requires spanning quite a few areas of computing.
 Fortunately, they all serve as fruitful motivations for simultaneously learning about how to use Haskell, which is the larger objective of the Joy of Haskell collection.

 This book is for Haskell learners who have some basic faculty with the language and are now ready to work up to a substantial project.
-We expect that you understand the basic syntax and can do things like write a case expression to pattern match over a sum type, sequence IO actions in a 'do' block, read code that uses qualified imports, use GHCi, and install Haskell libraries.
-We do not assume prior knowledge of any particular libraries or GHC language extensions.
+We expect that you understand the basic syntax and can do things like install GHC, use GHCi, write a case expression, sequence IO actions in a do block, use qualified imports, and define datatypes.
+From the base package, we assume some familiarity with Maybe, Either, [], Eq, Show, Monoid, Foldable, Functor, and Monad.
+We do not assume prior knowledge of any additional libraries or GHC language extensions.

-The first several chapters introduce the 'bytestring', 'text', and 'network' libraries and are largely dedicated to tearing apart a traditional hello world program, looking underneath the abstract notion of "printing text" to start greeting the world in terms of writing bytes to a file handle.
-From there, we need only a short hop to sockets, our means of writing bytes across great distances.
+Bytes and characters - The first several chapters introduce the bytestring and text libraries and are largely dedicated to tearing apart a traditional hello world program, looking underneath the abstract notion of "printing text" to start greeting the world in terms of writing bytes to a file handle.
+After discussing bytes, we need only a short hop to sockets, our means of writing bytes across great distances using the network library.

 About the Author